splunk/public-o11y-docs/gdi/get-data-in/application/otel-dotnet/instrumentation/instrument-dotnet-application.rst

    dotnet add [<PROJECT>] package Splunk.OpenTelemetry.AutoInstrumentation --prerelease

-If the build fails and prompts you to add missing instrumentation packages, add the recommended instrumentation package or skip the instrumentation of the listed package by adding it to the ``SkippedInstrumentation`` property.
+If the build fails and prompts you to add missing instrumentation packages, add the instrumentation package or skip the instrumentation of the listed package by adding it to the ``SkippedInstrumentation`` property.
 For example:

 .. code-block:: xml